-Teaching allows me the opportunity to work with young artists, and non-artists, who come to develop their creative life.
+Teaching allows me the opportunity to work with young artists and non-artists who come to develop their creative life.
 In teaching, I attempt to create a space where a wonderful breadth of work is always in progress.
-With Textiles as the starting place, the material world can be drawn upon freely and celebrated, boundaries between media can be softened, traditions are valued, and new questions can be asked.
+With textiles as the starting place, the material world can be drawn upon freely and celebrated, boundaries between media can be softened, traditions are valued, and new questions can be asked.
 For me, to study art is to explore what you value, to ask the questions that help you to name it, and then consider the implications of this investigation.
-Entering this work through the door of a Textiles studio can offer an artist room to consider a great range of possibility.
+Entering this work through the door of a textiles studio can offer an artist room to consider a great range of possibility.

 - Design Studies

-- Textiles & Fashion Design
+- BS Textiles & Fashion Design

 Office: 2283 Nancy Nicholas Hall